Latest From Our Articles

 The following are typical signs of depression:

-• Lower energy levels which are frequently accompanied by feelings of sluggishness or chronic fatigue
+• Low energy levels that are frequently accompanied by feelings of sluggishness or chronic fatigue

 • Difficulty sleeping, including oversleeping or waking up early